-New Book by Left-Wing Authors Makes the Dossier Look Even More Absurd
+Even Fusion GPS Doesn't Believe the Dossier

 Daily Caller reports that according to the recent book “Russian Roulette,” the main source is more talk than anything.
 Glenn Simpson, the founder of Fusion GPS, believed that a key dossier source, Sergei Millian was a “big talker” who overstated his links to Trumpworld.

-In other words, Millian’s a gossip who likes to impress for his financial benefit.
+In other words, Millian’s a gossip who likes to impress for his own financial gain.

-The book authored by leftists, Michael Isikoff and David Corn, friends of Simpson, states Millian is Source D and Source E in the dossier.
+The book authored by leftists Michael Isikoff and David Corn, friends of Simpson, states Millian is Source D and Source E in the dossier.
 The Wall Street Journal and The Washington Post have confirmed that.

-Source D says Russia’s blackmailing Trump over the Golden Showers prostitute tape.
+Source D says Russia is blackmailing Trump over the Golden Showers prostitute tape.
 Steele himself had doubts about the Golden Showers tape.
 He said it’s fifty-fifty.

 Source E talks of a “well-developed conspiracy.”

 Carter Page vehemently and frequently denies all of the allegations that are said to have come from Millian.
 It is interesting to note that Page has not been picked up or arrested by the FBI.
+If he were a spy, wouldn’t Mueller have nabbed him by now?

 One accusation in the book and from the dossier says Source E [Millian], a Russian close to candidate Trump, admitted to the conspiracy.
 He is alleged to have said it was managed by Paul Manafort who used foreign policy advisor Carter Page as an intermediary.